BG7ZT/Mini-FT8/README.md

 Mini-FT8 supports two GPS sources selected from MENU P3 (`O -> 4`):

 - `GNSS_LoRa:OFF` uses the PORTA GPS wiring below.
-Both 9600 and 115200 baud GPS modules are supported and auto-detected. **Make sure the micro swithch is on the left.** Once Mini-FT8 gets its time/grid, the GPS can be removed, this is important for KH1.
+Both 9600 and 115200 baud GPS modules are supported and auto-detected. **Make sure the micro switch is on the left.** Once Mini-FT8 gets its time/grid, the GPS can be removed, this is important for KH1.
 - `GNSS_LoRa:ON` uses the M5Stack LoRa-1262 cap GNSS on UART2 (`RX=G15`, `TX=G13`) at 115200 baud.
 The LoRa/SX1262 radio side is not used.
 This source can keep running while KH1 CAT uses PORTA/UART1.

 When `GNSS_LoRa` is `ON`, the physical G4/G5 debug UART path is disabled and the pins are left as floating inputs to avoid conflicts.
 USB Serial/JTAG host commands still work.